-The total intrinsic value of options exercised during the years ended December 31, 2014 and 2013 was \$0.8 million and \$0.7 million, respectively.
+The total intrinsic value of options exercised and vested during the years ended December 31, 2015 and 2014 was \$7 and \$0.8 million, respectively.

-The outstanding stock options exercise price for 97,102 options is \$11.05 per share of which all are exercisable.
-The outstanding stock options exercise price for 65,100 options is \$40.00 per share of which 52,629 are exercisable.
-The weighted average of the remaining lives of the outstanding stock options is approximately 2.9 years for the options with the \$11.05 exercise price, and 7.9 years for the options with the \$40.00 exercise price.
+The outstanding stock options exercise price for 94,552 options is \$11.05 per share of which all are exercisable.
+The outstanding stock options exercise price for 65,313 options is \$40.00 per share of which 60,292 are exercisable.
+The weighted average of the remaining lives of the outstanding stock options is approximately 1.9 years for the options with the \$11.05 exercise price, and 6.4 years for the options with the \$40.00 exercise price.
 NATC estimates that the expected life of all stock options is five years from the date of grant.
 For the \$11.05 per share options, the weighted average fair value of options was determined using the Black-Scholes model assuming a ten-year life from grant date; a current share price and exercise price of \$11.05; risk free interest rate of 4.366% and a volatility of 30% and no assumed dividend yield.
-Based on these assumptions, the fair value of these options was determined using the Black-Scholes model assuming a ten-year life from grant date; a current share price and exercise price of \$40.00; risk-free interest rate of 3.57%; a volatility of 40%; and no assumed dividend yield.
+Based on these assumptions, the fair value of these options is approximately \$5.59 per share option granted.
+For the \$40.00 per share options, the weighted average fair value of options was determined using the Black-Scholes model assuming a ten-year life from grant date; a current share price and exercise price of \$40.00; risk-free interest rate of 3.57%; a volatility of 40%; and no assumed dividend yield.
 Based on these assumptions, the fair value of these options is approximately \$22.63 per share option granted.

 NATC has recorded compensation expense related to the options based on the provisions of ASC 718 under which the fixed portion of such expense is determined as the fair value of the options on the date of grant and amortized over the vesting period.
-NATC recorded compensation expense of approximately \$364 and \$234 in the consolidated statements of operations for the years ended December 31, 2014 and 2013, respectively.
-As of December 31, 2014, there was \$182 of total unrecognized compensation cost related to nonvested options which will be recognized over 2 years.
+NATC recorded compensation expense of approximately \$143 and \$364 in the consolidated statements of operations for the years ended December 31, 2015 and 2014, respectively.

-15. Unit Incentive Plans and Warrants for Intrepid Brands, LLC:
+15. Unit Incentive Plans:

 Effective August 7, 2014, the Company adopted the Intrepid Brands, LLC 2014 Option Plan (2014 Plan) for units of ownership in Intrepid.
 The purpose of the 2014 Plan is to promote the success and enhance the value of the Company by linking the personal interests of the service providers (including employees, consultants and managers) to those of Company equity holders and by providing such individuals with an incentive for outstanding performance to generate superior returns to Company equity holders.
-The 2014 Plan is further intended to provide flexibility to the Company in its ability to motivate, attract, and retain the services of employees, consultants and managers whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent.
+The 2014 Plan is further intended to provide flexibility to the Company in its ability to motivate, attract, and retain the services of employees, consultants and managers whose judgment, interest, and special effort the successful conduct of the Company s operation is largely dependent.